 You will agree it deserves this accolade as you breathe the clean air and wander the atmospheric, car-free cobbled streets.

-4. The Charming, Walkable Centre
+4. Explore The Charming, Walkable Centre

 At the heart of the city centre is the picture-perfect pink Franciscan Church of the Annunciation.
 The church looks out across a paved, circular square, and three pretty stone bridges (known simple as Triple Bridge) that take you to the charming old town, near the castle.